marekpiechut/sublime-rome-formatter/README.md

 **detect_config** will traverse up from current file or folder and try to find `rome.json` file.
 If it finds it, it will allow **format_on_save** to do it's job.
 If not, meh, nothing will happen.

+## Keyboard shortcut
-You can change default keyboard shortcut in your keymap:
+You can add a keyboard shortcut in your keymap, ex:
 ```jsonc
 [
 	{"keys": ["ctrl+alt+f"], "command": "rome_format"}